 As was mentioned in the previous blog posts, set goals for each of these key stats.
 Don’t make the mistake of turning these reports over to your IT department or others on your team to analyze, without reviewing and understanding the data yourself as the business leader.
-This information will help you make better decisions and drive marketing results, as the reports are the guideposts for the success of the web marketing strategy.
+This information will help you make better decisions and drive marketing results, as the reports are the guideposts for the success of the strategic digital marketing strategy.
 You can bet your competitors are watching this data on their website.

 Google Analytics as a Leading Indicator

 Google Analytics data is a leading indicator and can help you see trends in your business before they impact your bottom line.
 Google Analytics is a great tool for monitoring market share based on website visits and conversions.
 Because of the growth of pull marketing, where prospective customers research in anonymity on the Internet before making contact, it is possible for companies to experience market share losses and not know it is happening until it impacts revenue.
 Watching your web stats allows you to see these trends and modify your marketing strategy as needed.